 Bitcoin is also a protocol and consensus mechanism that allows the most powerful distributed computer network in existence to validate its rules and ensure that the qualities that make it valuable are not compromised.
 Because it’s not just money, but also software, it is just the first building block in what has rightly been called The Internet of Money.

-In practice for the average user what Bitcoin does for money and payments is what e-mail has done for communications.
-It makes it possible to send value to anyone in the world with an Internet connection instantly, cheaply and by-passing any artificial barriers.
+If you were to browse around this website, you’d know that the practice for the average user what Bitcoin does for money and payments is what e-mail has done for communications.
+The Wallet Updates: BSC Integration makes it possible to send value to anyone in the world with an Internet connection instantly, cheaply and by-passing any artificial barriers.

 The simplicity of this idea belies its huge impact.
 A large part of the world still has very reduced access to the financial system or relies on ancient banking infrastructure that takes days for transfers, is subject to all types of arbitrary restrictions and has a high cost.
 Bitcoin and the multitude of cryptocurrencies that have followed in its footsteps have opened the door to changing this.